 Be sure to wrap up warm if you're out in town for the celebrations tonight, and enjoy the unique celebration of Edinburgh's Hogmanay, and have a very happy start to the new year!

-Despite Edinburgh having a year-round Christmas shop, you could be forgiven for thinking that Scotland wasn't all that bothered about Christmas - after all, Hogmanay (the Scots celebration of the turning of the new year) is the biggest celebration in the Scottish calendar, with hundreds of thousands of people journeying to Scotland to celebrate in cities and towns across the country.
+Despite Edinburgh having several year-round Christmas shops, you could be forgiven for thinking that Scotland wasn't all that bothered about Christmas - after all, Hogmanay (the Scots celebration of the turning of the new year) is the biggest celebration in the Scottish calendar, with hundreds of thousands of people journeying to Scotland to celebrate in cities and towns across the country.

-Following the restoration of the monarchy, with an associated restoration of Christmas in 1660, Scots continued to mark the new year more fervently than the Christmas holidays.
-In fact, Christmas day was never a formal holiday in Scotland until 1958, as many of the present older generation of Scots will attest.
-Working Christmas was a common enough experience for centuries, but Hogmanay was a festival that would be marked and celebrated fervently.
+Despite the restoration of the monarchy, with an associated restoration of Christmas celebrations in 1660, Scots continued to mark the new year more fervently than the Christmas holidays.
+In fact, Christmas day was never a formal public holiday in Scotland until 1958, as many of the present older generation of Scots will attest.
+Working on Christmas Day was a common enough experience for centuries - and partly influenced Dickens' classic Christmas character, Ebenezer Scrooge - but Hogmanay was a festival that would be marked and celebrated fervently.